beepbeeptechnology/beepbeeptechnology.github.io/docs/index.md

 Additionally, we build and maintain native tools to source, cleanse, aggregate, integrate and augment your data with statistical analyses, computation and data from external APIs.

-We can also provide tools and/or services to monitor your pipelines, alert to and fix any issues which arise.
+We also have tools and services to monitor your pipelines, alert to any issues via multiple channels and resources to fix any issues which arise.